yegor256/blog/_posts/2016/feb/2016-02-03-design-patterns-and-anti-patterns.md

 [<span class='orange'>Observer</span>](https://en.wikipedia.org/wiki/Observer_pattern).
 The idea is good, but the name is bad, since it
 [ends with -ER]({% pst 2015/mar/2015-03-09-objects-end-with-er %}).
-A much better one would be "Source" and "Target".
+A much better one would be "Source" and "Target."
 The Source generates events and the Target listens to them.

 [<span class='red'>ORM</span>](https://en.wikipedia.org/wiki/Object-relational_mapping).